Have a Plan for a Dental Emergency in Longmeadow, MA

 Broken Appliance – If you have appliances in your mouth (bridges, crowns, braces, etc), you are at risk of having one of those appliances break.
 It is a problem because your tooth enamel below the appliance has been compromised.
 It is not strong enough to ward off harmful bacteria, which is why you need to see us immediately!

 Injured Tooth – The most frightening dental emergency is an injured tooth.
 A wrong bite can cause your tooth to break or crack.
 A blow to the face by an elbow can knock out your tooth completely!
 This is definitely a case that needs to be seen right away!

 No one knows when a dental emergency will strike, which is why it’s important to be prepared!
 After all, that’s why you have a first aid kit, is it not?
 Why not also develop a dental emergency kit and know how to use it in the event of a crisis!

 A dental emergency kit should include some things you already have, like gauze (to bite down on should a tooth come out of the socket), tweezers (to pick up said tooth) and pain relievers (to give you more comfort until you can get to the office).
 But you can add a couple of items as well, like a small container (to carry a broken or dislodged tooth in milk or saliva) and some temporary adhesive (like denture adhesive to replace broken appliances).
 Once your kit is created, you can simply add it to your first aid kit!

 It is important to have a basic understanding of dental emergencies and the supplies you would need to take care of those emergencies, but the first phone call you should make it to our office.
 We see emergency patients on the same day as the emergency!

 We are able to do this because of our convenient hours.
-We are even open on Saturdays!
 Contact us today to set up your next routine appointment, and let us know what concerns you most about dental emergencies.
 We would love to help you feel more prepared!